tango-controls-hdbpp/libhdbpp/INSTALL.md

 | CMAKE_INCLUDE_PATH | Standard CMake flag to add include paths to the search path. |
 | CMAKE_LIBRARY_PATH | Standard CMake flag to add paths to the library search path |

-Using the above CMake flags above its possible to use tango and other libraries from non-standard locations.
+Using the above CMake flags above it´s possible to use tango and other libraries from non-standard locations.
 Just add all paths to the correct flag.

 ### Passing CMake Lists